KIRANKUMAR7296/Recommendation/README.md

 - If the User is New, He / She cannot be Recommended unless any Rating is Submitted.
 - Until then Products Suggested are Based on his Search Interests and Similar Products.

+### Handling First Time Users

+- Do not make any Recommendations.
+- Recommend based on Product Similarity.
+- Recommend based on overall Average Ratings.